-To cultivate a more resilient and equitable food system, our produce is sold through community supported agriculture (CSA) harvest shares and given as donations.
+To cultivate a more resilient and equitable food system, our produce is given to local organizations and grown with input from their communities.

-In 2021 our CSA shares are sold on a sliding scale and produce is given to the Grand Rapids Community College Student Resource Center’s pantry, the Pantry at North Kent Connect, and a low-income apartment unit in Grand Rapids, in partnership with the Kent County Health Department and Southeast Market.
+In 2022 our produce is given to the Grand Rapids Community College Student Resource Center’s pantry, the Pantry at North Kent Connect, and the Grand Rapids Community Food Club.

 Experiencing God in Creation and through growing and sharing food provides new perspectives on faith practice.
 This work integrates discipleship, justice, ecology, and health for all.
 We look to science to teach facts and to religion to provide wisdom.
 We acknowledge and lament that European Christians practicing white supremacy and settler colonialism sowed legacy issues in our lives and food systems.